Have a question? Chat with our friendly staff.

 For more information and to apply please visit this website.

-The University of Tasmania offers a range of scholarships to new and commencing students.
-Many of these scholarships are available to University College students.
-Please visit the University of Tasmania’s scholarship page to view the full range of scholarships available.
+The University of Tasmania offers a wide range of scholarships and bursaries to new and commencing students and many are also available to University College students.